bhuynhdev/fall23-final-report/README.md

 ### Google Form Survey form

 To help understand our users better and see which ares of concerns college students struggle with that we can aid in, we created a Google Forms survey.
-The questionaire can be accessed at: [https://forms.gle/EQSPGkfmLfjiM3hm9]((https://forms.gle/EQSPGkfmLfjiM3hm9))
+The questionaire can be accessed [here](https://forms.gle/EQSPGkfmLfjiM3hm9).

 Questions: